 Baseline cruise before deep sea mining

-Onboard the Kamei research vessel, Dhugal Lindsay surveyed a prospective deep sea mining site.
+Onboard the Kamei research vessel, Dhugal Lindsay (Japan) surveyed a prospective deep sea mining site.
 This cruise helps establish a baseline of the ecosystem in case mining is approved, in order to assess its potential impact.
 This is one of the "demonstrators" of the WWWPIC project, in which the image handling infrastructure is used to process data and exploit it to answer an ecological question.

 During this cruise, a Remotely Operated Vehicle was deployed with a stereo camera and a Video Plankton Recorder was attached to the CTD profiler (pictured).